mobizt/Firebase-ESP-Client/README.md

 * **Built-in JSON parser and builder.**

-* **Supports Ethernet in ESP32 using LAN8720, TLK110 and IP101 Ethernet boards.
-ESP8266 Ethernet is not yet supported.**
+* **Supports Ethernet in ESP32 using LAN8720, TLK110 and IP101 Ethernet modules and ESP8266 using ENC28J60, W5100 and W5500 Ethernet modules.**